Lucinda Williams

 One of the most celebrated singer-songwriters of her generation, Williams has released a string of albums since that have earned her further critical acclaim and commercial success, including World Without Tears (2003), West (2007), Little Honey (2008), Blessed (2011), Down Where the Spirit Meets the Bone (2014), The Ghosts of Highway 20 (2016), and Good Souls Better Angels (2020).
-Among her various accolades, she has won three Grammy Awards from 17 nominations, and has received two Americana Awards (one competitive, one honorary) from 11 nominations.
+She has won three Grammy Awards from 17 nominations, and has received two Americana Awards (one competitive, one honorary) from 11 nominations.
 Williams ranked No. 97 on VH1's 100 Greatest Women in Rock & Roll in 1999, and was named "America's best songwriter" by Time magazine in 2002.
 In 2015, Rolling Stone ranked her the 79th greatest songwriter of all time.
 In 2017, she received the Berklee College of Music Honorary Doctorate of Music Degree, and ranked No. 91 on Rolling Stones 100 Greatest Country Artists of All Time.
 In 2020, Car Wheels on a Gravel Road ranked No. 97 and Lucinda Williams ranked No. 426 on Rolling Stones 500 Greatest Albums of All Time.
 She was inducted into the Austin City Limits Hall of Fame in 2021.
 That same year, "Passionate Kisses" ranked No. 437 on Rolling Stones 500 Greatest Songs of All Time.

 Early life

-Williams was born in Lake Charles, Louisiana, the daughter of poet and literature professor Miller Williams, and amateur pianist Lucille Fern Day.
+Williams was born in Lake Charles, Louisiana, the daughter of poet and literature professor Miller Williams and amateur pianist Lucille Fern Day.
 Her parents divorced in the mid-1960s.
-Williams' father gained custody of her and her younger brother, Robert Miller, and sister, Karyn Elizabeth.
+Williams' father gained custody of her and her younger brother, Robert Miller, and sister Karyn Elizabeth.
 Like her father, Williams has spina bifida.
-Her father worked as a visiting professor in Mexico and different parts of the United States, including Baton Rouge; New Orleans; Jackson, Mississippi; and Utah before settling at the University of Arkansas in Fayetteville.
+Her father worked as a visiting professor in Mexico and different parts of the United States, including Baton Rouge; New Orleans; Jackson, Mississippi and Utah, before settling at the University of Arkansas in Fayetteville.
 Williams never graduated from high school but was accepted into the University of Arkansas.
-Williams started writing when she was 6 years old.
-She showed an affinity for music at an early age, and was playing guitar at 12.
-Her first live performance was in Mexico City at 17, as part of a duo with her friend, banjo player Clark Jones.
+Williams started writing when she was six years old.
+She showed an affinity for music at an early age and was playing guitar at 12.
+Her first live performance was in Mexico City at 17 as part of a duo with her friend, banjo player Clark Jones.